httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 This example shows how the client, with prior knowledge about the server's resumable upload support, can upload parts of a file over a sequence of procedures.

 1) If the client is aware that the server supports resumable upload, it can use the Upload Creation Procedure with the `Upload-Incomplete` header to start an upload.
+The client can include the first part of the file in the Upload Creation Procedure.

 ~~~
 Client                                      Server